ShuhongChen/shuhongchen.github.io/reviews.md

             Don't let her fool you; remember, she wasn't so different from hina when she first got here.
         </label>
         <!-- <br> -->
-        It's common knowledge that under our a.t. fields, we're all just the same orange fanta.
+        It's common knowledge that under our a.t. fields, we're all the same orange fanta.
 But then what makes us different?
 I think a big part is just where your metal egg drops, and who pushes the red button on the back.
 Also, this is literally the funniest show I've ever watched.
 While a lot comes from the manga, I still think it really took someone like oikawa to nail the situational absurdity; watch konobi and outbreak company.
     </td>
 </tr>
 <tr>